jkrLab/HiHiC/model_HiCPlus/README.md

 ## Introduction
-This is a package for HiCplus, which requires .hic file to train CNN model and with this model you can enhance the resolution of your hic data.
+This is a package for HiCPlus, which requires .hic file to train CNN model and with this model you can enhance the resolution of your hic data.
 High memory and GPU are not necessary when predicting to a high resolution matrix(e.g.10kb).

 ## Citation
 Yan Zhang, Lin An, Jie Xu, Bo Zhang, W. Jim Zheng, Ming Hu, Jijun Tang & Feng Yue.
 Enhancing Hi-C data resolution with deep convolutional neural network HiCPlus. https://doi.org/10.1038/s41467-018-03113-2.